sonal-ojha/custom-date-range-picker/README.md

 # CustomDateRangePicker

 custom-date-range-picker is a simple to use yet customizable component for having different Date Range selection.
+  - Date Range Picker has Today, Yesterday, Last 7 Days(default), Last 30 Days, This Month, Last Month, Custom Range and Last N (user entered number) days.
+  - On click of Custom Range, a date range selection popup opens and the Selected Range is visible in the Input box.
+Note: User cannot select Date greater that the current Date.
+  - Max Number of days to be allowed in Last N Days is Props based. for example: 365 days/730 days....

   - CSS customizable & Custom position - Work in Progress,